 History of Exotic Isle

 In the late 1960’s an avid wild game hunter, T. Keith Schier, purchased a 35.4 acre island in Matagorda County from Col. Wyatt Selkirk.
-The island was formed during the straightening of the Colorado River to help barges move freely up and down the river accessing the Intracoastal Waterway.
-He had grand ideas of making the island his very own, but due to economics, he soon decided to share his treasure and develop a private island subdivision.Yes, back in the day Exotic Isle was a true island.
-Over the years the north end of the island has silted in from river rises and is now attached to the mainland across from the Selkirk mainland.
+The island was formed during the process of straightening of the Colorado River to enable barges move freely up and down the river to access the Intracoastal Waterway.
+Schier had grand ideas of making the island his very own, but due to economics, he soon decided to share his treasure and develop a private island subdivision.Yes, back in the day Exotic Isle was a true island.
+Over the years the north end of the island has silted in from river rises and is now provides access to the mainland on the northwest corner of Exotic Isle.

-He stuck to his ideas of maintaining the island’s charm by not building a bridge to connect to the mainland.
+Schier held true to his ideas of maintaining Exotic Isle’s charm by not building a bridge to connect to the mainland.
 He commissioned the only privately owned cable car system in the United States.
 The cable car system travels about 900 feet across the river with about a 500 foot span from tower to tower over the river.
-A cable car travels approximately 75 feet up in the air across on the system across the river.
-It soon became clear to Mr Schier that something was needed to ferry items back and forth across the river, so he purchased a “self-powered freight ferry” to transport goods up to 32,000 lbs.
-The cable car system is still in place today and is used by residents and guests making island access very private, as well as the ferry.
-The panoramic views of the area while traveling the cable car are spectacular!
-Keith thought of everything to make this island special.
+The cable car travels approximately 75 feet up in the air across the Colorado River.
+It soon became clear to Mr Schier that something was needed to ferry items back and forth across the river, so he purchased a “self-powered freight ferry” to transport goods up to 32,000 lbs. to enable full access to the island for the homeowners.

 Things have changed a bit over the years, the 67 home sites are a thing of the past.
 Today the island has been divided up into 25 home sites.
-Currently there are 15 homes on the island and close to the 23 acres Mr. Schier envisioned as common areas.
-The beauty and the seclusion of the island still exists to today and is a fabulous place for children to run freely playing safely.
+Currently there are 12 homes on the island and close to the 23 acres Mr. Schier envisioned as common areas.
+The beauty and the seclusion of the island still exists today and is a perfect place for children to run freely, playing safely.

 K. Schier’s flyers in the late 1960’s promoting Exotic Isle –